 Hannah Chanoine is a counsel in Mayer Brown's Supreme Court & Appellate group.
-Hannah plays a leadership role in the New York appellate group's innovative legal strategy practice.
+Hannah plays a leadership role in the New York Appellate group's innovative legal strategy practice.
 She works with clients to develop legal strategies in a broad range of cases, including individual and consolidated personal-injury actions; consumer-fraud class actions seeking billions of dollars in compensatory and punitive damages; and medical-monitoring class actions seeking comprehensive injunctive relief.

-Since 2009, Hannah has served as legal strategy counsel for a Fortune 200 consumer products company in twelve high-stakes jury trials tried to verdict or mistrial and on more than a dozen other trials where the client was dismissed only days before trial.
-Hannah has also been the primary author of appellate briefs in state and federal courts nationwide, including the U.S. Supreme Court and state supreme courts.
+Since 2009, Hannah has served as legal strategy counsel for a Fortune 200 consumer products company in 12 high-stakes jury trials tried to verdict or mistrial and on more than a dozen other trials where the client was dismissed only days before trial.
+Hannah has also been the primary author of appellate briefs in state and federal courts nationwide, including the US Supreme Court and state supreme courts.

-Before joining Mayer Brown, Hannah served for three years as a Trial Attorney in the Department of Justice, Civil Division (Federal Programs Branch) through the Attorney General's Honor's Program.
+Before joining Mayer Brown, Hannah served for three years as a trial attorney in the Department of Justice, Civil Division (Federal Programs Branch) through the Attorney General's Honor's Program.
 During her tenure there, she had lead responsibility for defending a variety of federal agencies in federal and state courts nationwide, including the Treasury Department's Office of Foreign Assets Control and the State Department's Foreign Service.

 From 2004-2005, Hannah clerked for the Hon.
 Sonia Sotomayor on the Second Circuit Court of Appeals.

 Hannah received her JD from Columbia University School of Law, where she was twice named a James Kent Scholar for outstanding academic achievement.